 The Y has not been immune from this virus.
-We have been shaken to our core.
+It shook us to our core.

 Just as our new facility in Burlington was reaching its potential for financial security and expanded community service, the global pandemic hit.
 Revenue all but stopped.
 Those we serve were hurting and we could not ask that they pay for services they were not receiving.
 We halted membership fees and we stopped charging for child care at our closed centers.
-Additionally, Camp Abnaki closed for the summer for the first time in its 120-year history.
+Additionally, Camp Abnaki closed for the summer of 2020 for the first time in its 120-year history.

-Once considered an economic engine for the Y, our membership rolls dropped by over 40%.
-Other programs remain on hold, with uncertain restart dates.
-Our recovery has been slow and a clear path has not yet come into focus.
+Once considered an economic engine for the Y, our membership rolls dropped by over 40% and struggles to rebound.
+Other programs were put on hold.
+Our recovery has been slow and a path forward is just now starting to come into focus.